AliHaine/AliYag.dev/items/BulMultiverse.md

 - Load/unload existing world.
 - List loaded worlds.
 - Disable invalid world names (e.g, "plugins")
 - Strong addons system

-- And that's all.
+And that's all.
 This plugin does exactly what you want from a multiverse and world manager plugin—NOTHING MORE.
 No dozens of useless and unwanted features, and literally 0 EventHandlers.
-Light weight multiverse plugin

 ## Addons